laravel/nova-docs/3.0/actions/registering-actions.md

 :::warning

-It's important to remember that `Resource` actions are not always resolved using an underlying `Model` instance.
+It's important to remember that actions are not always resolved using an underlying `Model` instance in certain scenario including:

+* Running the action, we can check `$request` is an instance of `Laravel\Nova\Http\Requests\ActionRequest`.
+* Getting lists of actions for Resource and Lens where `$this->resource` can be `null` for Resource and `stdClass` for Lens.

 Because of this, it's important to check for the existence of the model, instead of assuming one is available.
 :::

 #### The `canRun` Method